“The Lord shall preserve your going out and your coming in from now and for evermore” (Ps. 121:8).

 So, I now have a mental concept of God’s capacity to watch and track all of my comings and goings now and forevermore.
 Yet, I am still left with one more puzzling question—Why?
 Why would God want to do this?

-Right now I am sitting in a hospital room.
-My grandson arrived into the world yesterday.
-As he lay in his crib I am towering over him watching his every move—every twitch of the eye, every move to the right or two the left; a yawn is big news.
+As I wrote this, I sat in a hospital room to welcome my grandson into the world.
+As he lay in his crib, I towered over him watching his every move—every twitch of the eye, every move to the right or two the left; a yawn is big news.
 The smirk on his face evoked by gas sure looks like a genuine smile in my book.